retro16/acsi2stm/doc/gemdrive.md

 * TOS versions below 1.04 (Rainbow TOS) lack necessary APIs to implement Pexec properly, meaning that running a program will leak a small amount of RAM.
   This is also the case in Hatari.
+* File descriptors are leaked when terminating a process with Ctrl-C. There is no system call to catch this event.
 * Not compatible with EmuTOS, MiNT, or any other TOS replacement.
 * Mimics TOS 1.04, TOS 1.62 and TOS 2.06 behavior (and some of its bugs), so software relying on other TOS versions can have issues.